design

 Images

 Many of the images we use are sourced from Flickr and Wikimedia.
 They come with Creative Commons licenses.
-We also make extensive use of Unsplash material and public domain content from Wikipedia and larger public institutions.
+We also make extensive use of Unsplash material and public domain content from larger public institutions.

 Typefaces